Bellevue Avenue, Newport, Rhode Island

 This house is best associated with...

 By 1860, the Belmonts had started to find Saratoga "too commercial" and visiting Caroline's father, Commodore Matthew Calbraith Perry, at Newport they hired a villa there for the summer season.
-They enjoyed it so much that they purchased a fourteen-acre farm next door for $47,000 upon which they would build their own house, misleadingly named By-the-Sea.
-Designed by George Champlin Mason (1820-1894), a relative of Mrs Belmont, their new three-story summer home was Italianate in design with a French mansard roof, semi-circular portico, and a verandah with bracketed trim.
+They enjoyed it so much that they purchased a fourteen-acre farm next door for $47,000 upon which they would build their own house, misleadingly named "By-the-Sea".
+Designed by Mrs Belmont's first cousin, George Champlin Mason Sr., their new three-story summer home was Italianate in design with a French mansard roof, semi-circular portico, and a verandah with bracketed trim.

 The Belmonts were the first to set the fashion for ten-course dinners in the French style at Newport and they employed a total of 26 staff (sixteen liveried domestic servants and ten groundsmen).
 Mrs Belmont immediately made an indelible impression on Newport society, as recorded by Cleveland Amory (1917-1998) in The Last Resorts (1973):

 After his parents death, the house was inherited by Perry Belmont (1851-1947) and his wife Jessie Ann Robbins (1862-1935).
-In 1905, they carried out extensive renovations to the house, painting it white, enlarging it considerably and giving it a less Victorian feel.
-In 1933, Belmont added Belcourt to his property portfolio.
+In 1905, they carried out extensive renovations to the house, painting it white, enlarging it considerably and giving it a less Victorian feel, but in 1909 transferred ownership to Perry's younger brother, August Jr. In 1933, Perry Belmont added Belcourt to his property portfolio.
 He inherited the mansion - the 3rd largest in Newport behind The Breakers and Ochre Court - from his sister-in-law, Alva.

 From 1933 onwards, Belmont rented his summer home during the season to the socialite Evalyn Walsh (1886-1947), widow of Edward Beale Maclean (1889-1941), owner The Washington Post and The Cincinnati Enquirer.
 In the late 1940s, Belmont sold the house to a corporation who continued to lease it out for Newport's declining summer seasons.
 It was finally sold again for tax reasons to one J.C.
 O'Donnell, who turned a small profit when it was immediately afterwards purchased in 1945 by Ray Alan Van Clief (1892-1945) who had just recently acquired neighbouring Rosecliff.